Tim-Beard/CleaningDataAssignment/README.md

 This is the readme file for "Getting and Cleaning Data" course week 4 assignment.
 The goal of the assignment is to gather some data and tidy it up.

+## Repo contents
+- readme.md: this file
+- run_analysis.R: the code to tidy the data
+- codebook.md: description of the data headers

+To reproduce the data analysis, download the data from the data source below, unzip it as shown and run `run_analysis.R` in R

 ## Data source:

 The data for this analysis was manually downloaded from: